BLocal | Street Art Travel Guides

 About Me

-Hello, my name is Giulia.
+Ciao, my name is Giulia.
 I'm a writer who is specialised in street art and graffiti.
 Since 2011 I have run this independent street art blog, which has been the media partner of important street art festivals around Europe.
-I create content for creative enterprises and museums, and my writing was published in street art catalogues and art publications.
+I was the Communication & Content Manager of Amsterdam's STRAAT Museum and now I'm a freelance writer and content creator based in Rome.
+I work for creative enterprises and museums, and my writing was published in street art catalogues and art publications.

 Beyond the Walls: A Street Art Newsletter